Townhall Media Announces Larry O’Connor As New Editor of Townhall

 According to The New York Post, Hochul plans to push for universal childcare as part of her 2026 agenda.
 Speaking of Mamdani, Hochul told a local radio station, "I think he is going to surprise a lot of people.
 Everybody — let's give him a chance."

-Hochul is seeking reelection to her second term next year, and gladly said she has an "awful lot of alignment" with the Democratic socialist, including "affordability aand driving down the cost of living" in New York.
+Hochul is seeking reelection to a second term next year and said she has an "awful lot of alignment" with the Democratic socialist, including "affordability and driving down the cost of living" in New York.

-You can't do that by raising taxes, because that raises the price of everything and the cost of living goes up.
+You can't do that by raising taxes, because it increases prices and the cost of living.
 But Democrats don't seem to think people feel the impact of their tax-and-spend schemes.

 Advertisement

-Keep in mind, Hochul is one of a handful of Democratic governors who refuse to support President Trump's "no tax on tips" plan, and instead will keep stealing money from hardworking New Yorkers to pay for other people's "affordable" childcare.
+Keep in mind that Hochul is one of a handful of Democratic governors who refuse to support President Trump's "no tax on tips" plan and instead will keep stealing money from hardworking New Yorkers to pay for other people's "affordable" childcare.

 The "no-cost" childcare plan will cost at least $6 billion before the inevitable fraud.
 Mamdani says he'll raise the money by raising corporate taxes and taxes on the top one percent of income earners, claiming that it'll raise $9 billion.